Yes, you can wakeboard or wakeskate or even tube behind a watercraft.

-The Sea-Doo WAKE’s come in 155hp and 230hp.
-The 155hp is more than enough for the average person.
-The 230 is better if you’re heavier or more professional wakeboarder who needs all-day performance.
+The Sea-Doo WAKE’s come in 170hp and 230hp.
+The 170hp is more than enough for the average person.
+The 230 is better if you’re a heavier or a more professional wakeboarder who needs all-day performance.

 Yamaha and Kawasaki both have machines that will just fine, but they lack a “wake” model.